General facts and figures of Bogota

 Colombia's economic situation is reflected in its capital’s positive indicators.
-Bogota has a favorable climate for business - Fitch Ratings’ stable BBB credit rating and its 26.39% contribution to the country’s industrial GDP support the decision to invest.
+Bogota has a favorable climate for business - Fitch Ratings’ stable AAA credit rating and its 30.6% contribution to the country’s industrial GDP support the decision to invest.

 The city’s solid economic performance is reflected in the outstanding stability of its prices.
 Bogota has one of the lowest inflation rates among the most important cities in Latin America.
-In 2017 it was 4.6%, considerably lower than cities such as Buenos Aires and Mexico City.
+In 2018 it was 3.06%, considerably lower than cities such as Buenos Aires, Mexico City and Sao Paulo.

 Bogota-Region offers a very competitive production cost structure.
 For example, the city has one of the most favorable salary levels among the major Latin American cities.
-In 2017 it held a 49% share of all of Colombia’s medium and large businesses and it had a 36% share of the country’s international trade.
-In 2017, the metropolitan region exported USD 4.16 billion (FOB) and imported USD 26.05 billion (CIF).
+In 2017 it held a 49% share of all of Colombia’s medium and large businesses and in 2018 it had a 44.46% share of the country’s international trade.
+In 2018, the metropolitan region exported USD 4.58 billion (FOB) and imported USD 29.33 billion (CIF).

 Bogota is a business-friendly city that offers investors one of the best entrepreneurial environments in Latin America.
 According to the latest World Bank analysis, Bogota is the easiest city in Latin America to conduct business.